 Blessed Islam, the eCommunity of Peace, “is an Islamic website aiming to highlight and promote positive news stories, features and writings about Islam and Muslims, providing a platform in which the Muslim eCommunity can raise their voices together in harmony and peace.”
 We find many of the articles informative and demystifying for non-Muslims too.

 Faith Communities Today provides this page of resources on the Muslim Faith group.

 The Gallup Center for Muslim Studies has conducted a Poll of the Muslim World in more than 40 countries.
-This page has five concise, informative, myth-dispelling, and perhaps surprising documents (downloadable) on their findings: Who Are the Muslims?
+Here are five concise, informative, myth-dispelling, and perhaps surprising documents on their findings: Who Are Muslims?
 Democracy or Theocracy?
 What Makes a Radical?
-What Do Women Want? and Clash or Coexistence?
+What Do Muslim Women Want? and Clash or Coexistence?
 See also the Muslim Studies, Muslim World, and Muslim-West Relations for other reports.